nickwang14/westside-muaythai/content/pages/services.md

 *Prices are subject to HST*

 All membership cancelations require 30 days notice.
+No refunds on membership payments.

 ## We also offer tiers of private lessons